 Europe on the Ground is an innovative youth media project that sends multicultural teams of over 50 young citizen journalists and amateur photographers to 10 European capitals each year.
 The young participants are given four days to write articles and produce photo galleries on subjects related to European culture and society.
 All contributions are then edited by professional journalists and published in six languages on the European online magazine www.cafebabel.com.
 The project aims to improve understanding between the people of Europe by making Europe more concrete for young citizens, and to use innovative forms of European journalism.

 Czech Republic - Europe Meets School

-In his speech on the runner-up Prague-based Europe Meets School, German MEP and former EP President Hans-Gert Pöttering said: "As a former president of the European Parliament, which represents over 500 million people from Belfast to Nicosia, from Tallin to Lisbon, nothing thrills me more than the commitment of today's young generation to a diverse and culturally rich Europe that fosters respect for others, driving forward and consolidating the process of European integration."
+In his speech on the runner-up, Europe Meets School, Prague, German MEP and former EP President Hans-Gert Pöttering said: "As a former President of the European Parliament, which represents over 500 million people from Belfast to Nicosia, from Tallin to Lisbon, nothing thrills me more than the commitment of today's young generation to a diverse and culturally rich Europe that fosters respect for others, driving forward and consolidating the process of European integration."